NASA Administrator touts local space industry in WA summit

 Instead, Smith said aerospace manufacturers should adopt a model like that of the automotive industry — one that prioritizes quality, but still assures quantity.

-“We need to make sure that we can design [a component] well [and} produce it at large scale,” he said.
+“We need to make sure that we can design [a component] well [and] produce it at large scale,” he said.

 An enduring commitment to space travel means that demand for aerospace products has increased like never before.